zuozhenggh/learning-library/data-management-library/database/oci-vm-database/orcl-dbcs-19c/oci/oci.md

 3. Click the name of the Virtual Cloud Network (VCN).

-4. Under Subnets, click the name of the public subnet.
+4. Under Subnets, click the name of the Public subnet.

 5. Under Security Lists, click the name of the existing security list.

 6. Review the Ingress Rules and Egress Rules defined in this security list.

+7. Make sure you have this Ingress Rule:
+    - CIDR Block: 10.0.0.0/24
+    - Destination Port Range: 1521
+    - Description: Database connection

 ## Task 2: Create Database

-1. Click on main menu ≡, then **Bare Metal, VM, and Exadata** under Databases. **Create DB System**.
+1. Click on main menu ≡, then **Oracle Database** > **Bare Metal, VM, and Exadata**.
+Click **Create DB System**.

-    - Select your compartment
+    - Select your compartment (default)
     - Name your DB system: WS-DB
-    - Select a shape type: Virtual Machine
+    - Select a shape type: Virtual Machine (default)
     - Select a shape: VM.Standard2.1
     - Oracle Database software edition: Enterprise Edition Extreme Performance
     - Choose Storage Management Software: Logical Volume Manager
-    - Add public SSH keys: Upload SSH key files > id_rsa.pub
+    - Generate SSH key pair, and save both Private Key and Public Key files on your computer.(*optionally select Upload SSH key files to use your own id_rsa.pub public key*)
     - Choose a license type: Bring Your Own License (BYOL)

 2. Specify the network information.